davetcoleman/baxter_cpp/README.md

    roslaunch baxter_moveit_config baxter_moveit.launch
    ```

-## Pick and place demo
+## Block pick and place demo

-Still under development - moves blocks located on a table in front of Baxter.
+Picks small blocks located on a table in front of Baxter and places them to Baxter's left.
+Assumes perfect perception (doesn't have perception) as defined in custom_environment.h.

    ```
    roslaunch baxter_pick_place block_pick_place.launch